Updated November 19, 2019

 What is an iBuyer?

-An iBuyer is a company that leverages technology to make instant or near-instant cash offers on homes.
+An iBuyer is a company that leverages technology to make near-instant cash offers on homes.
 These companies rely on advanced data analytics engines and other digital technologies to evaluate the earning potential of specific homes based on key attributes — property type, size, condition, market temperature, etc. — in order to minimize their risk when purchasing homes at a high volume, often sight unseen.